 That is what it is.

-But today, as I was pondering some interactions of late and trying to figure out if I made the right choices by walking away and/or closing down the doors, I realize it is ok to bail out.
-To be done.
-To be done cleaning up others messes or perpetually being the one to fix things.
+But today, as I was pondering some interactions of late and trying to figure out if I made the right choices by walking away and/or closing down the doors, I realize it is ok to bail out, since I do not have to secure bail with a Hartford bondsman to be done cleaning up others messes or perpetually being the one to fix things.
 It’s also ok not to fight for attention or acceptance anymore.
 I’m done with the chase.

 In other less rambling thoughts… I’ve always loved this song, but after listening to it today, I stopped and said out loud “WHAT ON EARTH DOES THIS SONG MEAN?”